Sudarshan7672/Developer-Documentation-Hub/Desktop Application With ElectronJs.md

 ### `ERR_FILE_NOT_FOUND` for JS/CSS

-Fix with:
+Ensure `vite.config.js` contains:

 ```js
 base: './'
 ```

-in `vite.config.js`.

 ### `EBUSY` during build

 - Close any running `.exe`
-- Exit Explorer windows in `dist/`
+- Close File Explorer in `dist/`
-- Run terminal as Administrator
+- Run your terminal as **Administrator**

 ---

 ## 📤 Share with Friends

-- Installer: Share `dist/ElectronViteApp Setup.exe`
+- Share `dist/ElectronViteApp Setup.exe` (installer)
-- Portable: Share `dist/win-unpacked/` and tell them to run `YourApp.exe`

-If SmartScreen warns, tell them to click **"More info > Run anyway"**.
+- Or zip and share `dist/win-unpacked/` for portable use

+If Windows SmartScreen shows a warning, advise users to click:
+**More info → Run anyway**

 ---